This is an abbreviation for "Arbuscular Mycorrhizal Fungi"

 Also known as VAM, (vesicular arbuscular mycorrhizae) and AMF (arbuscular mycorrhizal fungi.
 This organism forms associated with the greater majority of terrestrial plants, (between 80% and 90) .
 Colonization occurs in the soil by plant roots connecting with hyphae, spores of colonized roots.
 It may also be transported by insects and small animals in the soil.
 The spores are not as abundant as ecto-mycorrhizal spores and are much heavier.
 Therefore, air transport is much rarer and not an efficient means of colonizing disturbed areas.

-Facultative Mycorrhizal Plants: benefit from an Association under certain , generally low Nutrient conditions.
+Benefit from an association under certain , generally low nutrient conditions.

 Mycorrhizae, Mycorrhizal or Mycorrhiza:

 Which one is it?
 It is actually more important than you might think if one is to grasp a fundamental component of soil biology.
 It goes like this: Mycorrhizae: A Greek (Mykos) / Latin (Rhizae) Term that means a fungus of the roots.

 The entire area in the soil that is dominated by the mycorrhizal fungi and the roots of host plants.

 An adjective and as can be visualized by this chart, the influence of mycorrhizae can be connected to the host plant and the soil when the fungi and plant enter into a symbiotic relationship.

 These are the "fruiting bodies" of the fungi and are formed both inside the roots and externally in the soil.
 Depending upon the season and conditions, spores can make up a significant amount of mycorrhizal biomass.